 Table~\ref{tab:efficiencies} shows the branching fractions and selection efficiencies for each VBS channel.
 The latter are relative to the simulated events in which the bosons are decayed to electrons and muons.
 The products of efficiencies and branching fractions range from 0.2\% to 0.9\%.

 Results are extracted from a maximum likelihood fit of signal and background to the diboson invariant mass ($ZZ$, $Z\gamma$ and $W^{\pm}\gamma$) or transverse mass ($W^{\pm}Z$ and $W^{\pm}W^{\pm}$) distributions, individually and simultaneously in all the experimental channels used in the analysis.
 The likelihood is defined as described in the previous section and the background-only hypothesis is tested against the combined background and signal hypothesis.

-The expected signal diboson invariant mass or transverse mass distributions are parameterized in the $(\cW/f_a,\ \cB/f_a)$ plane with fourth- and second-degree polynomials for the pure ALP EW VBS signal and for its interference, respectively, as explained in Sec.~\ref{sec:VBS}.
-The systematic uncertainties discussed previously are included as nuisance parameters in the maximum likelihood fit, and the background-only hypothesis is tested against the combined background and signal hypothesis.

 No significant excess was observed by CMS with respect to the SM expectations.
-ALP couplings $\cW/f_a$ and $\cB/f_a$ are considered excluded at 95\% confidence level (CL) when the negative log likelihood (NLL) of the combined signal and background hypothesis exceeds 3.84/2 units the NLL of the background-only hypothesis.
+ALP couplings $\cW/f_a$ and $\cB/f_a$ are considered excluded at 95\% confidence level (CL) when the negative log likelihood (NLL) $(-\log L)$ of the combined signal and background hypothesis exceeds 3.84/2 units the NLL of the background-only hypothesis.

 Fig.~\ref{fig:bounds_current} shows the observed 95\%~CL exclusion limits in the $(\cW/f_a, \cB/f_a)$ plane using the data of the Run~2 CMS publications and signal events with $M_{V_1 V_2}<\unit[4]{TeV}$.
 The limits have been calculated individually for the five different experimental channels considered and for their combination.
 Tab.~\ref{tab:bounds} reports the upper bounds obtained projecting the combined 95\%~CL allowed region onto different directions in the $(\cW/f_a, \cB/f_a)$ plane, namely the two axes and the combinations corresponding to the ALP couplings to physical bosons defined in Eq.~\eqref{eq.Lalp_physical}, which are orthogonal to the dotted, dashed and dot-dashed lines in Fig.~\ref{fig:bounds_current}.